-Directorates and Departments outside of Estates should contact the Health, Safety and Security Department if they are in any doubt as to whether areas under their control should be subject to restrictions of access or could potentially be classified as a Confined Space.
+Directorates and Departments outside of Estates should contact the Health, Safety and Security Department if they are in any doubt as to whether areas under their control should be subject to a subject to the subjec restrictions of access or could potentially be classified as a Confined Space.
 This is the subject of a separate procedure; refer to Appendix 1- Process flow chart for Restricted Access Spaces.